ToreniaFournieri/Star-Canine/Specification.md

 - **Slots:** up to `max_slots` equipped items
 - You may have multiple same id equipments.
 Need to distinguish them
 - ONLY equipped items affect combat
-- Equipment can be freely swapped between battles
+- Equipment can be swapped Pre-combat scene

 -----

 ## 4. COMBAT SYSTEM

 ### 4.1 Turn Order
-Each combat follows this fixed range sequence:
+- Each combat follows this fixed range sequence:

-- **Turn 1:** Long
-- **Turn 2:** Mid
-- **Turn 3:** Close
-- **Turn 4:** Close
-- **Turn 5:** Mid
-- **Turn 6:** Long
+  - LONG -> MID -> CLOSE -> CLOSE -> MID -> LONG
-(6 turns total per combat, unless someone is destroyed earlier)
+- 6 turns total per combat, unless someone is destroyed earlier

 ### 4.2 Start of combat
-- Shield and Armor values are recalculated based on equipped SHIELD and ARMOR items
+- Shield and Armor values are recalculated based on equipped items `sheild` and `armor` value
 - Shield and Armor do NOT persist between battles
-- Hull damage persists between battles
+- `hull` damage persists between battles

 - Multiplier calculation:
   - For each equipped MODULE with a `multiplier` and `target_type`:
     - All weapons with matching `type` have their damage multiplied
     - Multiple multipliers stack multiplicatively (two x2 modules = x4 total, two x3 modules = x9 total)
-    - Example: If you equip "Prismatic Lens" (multiplier: 2, target_type: LASER), all LASER weapons deal double damage
+    - Example: If you equip "Prismatic Lens" (`multiplier: 2`, `target_type: LASER`), all LASER weapons deal double damage

 ### 4.3 Attack Resolution Rule

 On EACH turn:
 1. **Player attacks first**
-   - For each equipped weapon:
+   - For each equipment:
-     - Check if weapon has non-null damage value for current range:
+     - Check if equipment has non-null damage value for current range:
        - LONG turn: check `damage_LONG`
        - MID turn: check `damage_MID`
        - CLOSE turn: check `damage_CLOSE`
-     - Check if player has sufficient ammo for `ammo_cost`
+     - Check if player has sufficient `ammo` for `ammo_cost`
-     - If all checks pass, weapon activates automatically
+     - If all checks pass, equipment activates automatically
-   - All valid weapons fire simultaneously in the same turn
+   - All valid equipments fire simultaneously in the same turn
-   - Apply `multiplier` bonuses from equipped MODULEs to matching weapon types
+   - Apply `multiplier` bonuses from equipped MODULEs to matching equipment's `type`
-   - Total damage = sum of all activated weapons (after multipliers)
+   - Total damage = sum of all activated equipments (after multipliers)
-   - Total ammo consumed = sum of `ammo_cost` from all activated weapons
+   - Total ammo consumed = sum of `ammo_cost` from all activated equipments
-   - Weapons fire even if damage is overkill
+   - Equipments fire even if damage is overkill

 2. **Enemy takes damage**
    - Apply damage following damage resolution rules (section 4.4)